hertzmann/hertzmann.github.io/_posts/2021-04-19-questons-for-computational-creativity.md

 What inspiration/belief drives this field?
 As this is research, we can't expect to have proof that CC is possible, but there ought to be some reason to believe.
 What's the constructive argument?

 The main positive argument that I've seen is as follows.
 First, we should identify the attributes of a creative work, e.g., work must be both *valuable* and *surprising* or *original*.
 Then, if we can build a computer algorithm that does both of these things, then people will say that this system is creative.
-A much longer list of possible creative attributes appears in [a paper that received an award at ICCC](https://computationalcreativity.net/iccc2010/papers/jordanous-2.pdf).
+A much longer list of possible creative attributes appears in [a paper that received a ten-year award at ICCC](https://computationalcreativity.net/iccc2010/papers/jordanous-2.pdf).

 I would guess that there is a second inspiration that motivates some researchers: the delight and surprise that many of us felt when seeing an unexpected output of a system.
 It feels magical when your algorithm produces results you didn't expect, sometimes [as the result of a bug](https://siggraphfails.tumblr.com/) that produces something wonderful, sometimes as the result of [unintended consequences of your loss function](https://arxiv.org/abs/1803.03453), and sometimes simply as the result of a model that has a lot of parameters.
 But then you go and figure out what the reason was, and it no longer seems so mysterious.